-- your total contributions exceed 60 percent of Kentucky Adjusted Gross Income, - If a Kentucky Net Operating Loss Deduction (KNOLD) is present, you must figure your Kentucky Adjusted Gross income without the KNOLD before applying the 60% limitation.
-740, line 7 less Schedule M, line 15 equals your Kentucky Adjusted Gross Income without KNOLD. - your total deduction for gifts of property is over \$500, - you gave less than your entire interest in the property, - your cash contributions or contributions of ordinary income property are more than 30 percent of your Kentucky Adjusted Gross Income, - your gifts of capital gain property to certain organizations are more than 20 percent of your Kentucky Adjusted Gross Income, or - you gave gifts of property that increased in value, made bargain sales to charity, or gave gifts of the use of property, - you expect to receive any state or local tax credit for a contribution made.
+If a Kentucky Net Operating Loss Deduction (KNOLD) is present, you must figure your Kentucky Adjusted Gross Income without the KNOLD before applying the 60% limitation.
+740, line 7 less Schedule M, line 15 equals your Kentucky Adjusted Gross Income without KNOLD.

+your gifts of capital gain property to certain organizations are more than 20 percent of your Kentucky Adjusted Gross Income, or you gave gifts of property that increased in value, made bargain sales to charity, or gave gifts of the use of property, you expect to receive any state or local tax credit for a contribution made.